Ilocos Sur: Conversions

-To implement Spain's policy, missionaries were sent to convert the natives to Christianity.
-A Spanish chronicler wrote: "The Ilocos are all Christians and are the humblest and most tractable".

-The evangelization of Ilocos Sur was carried out by the Augustinians who established parishes in Santa in 1576, Tagurín in 1586, Santa Lucía in 1586, Nalbacán in 1587, Candón 1591, and Bantay in 1590.
-In 1641, they built a church in Bigan which 117 years later was to become the cathedral of the Episcopal See of Nueva Segovia.
+According to the Spanish chronicler Pigafetta, "The Ilocos are all Christians and are the humblest and most tractable".
+The Augustinians established parishes in Santa in 1576, Tagurín in 1586, Santa Lucía in 1586, Nalbacán in 1587, Candón in 1591, and Bantay in 1590.
+They built a church in Bigan in 1641 which later became the Cathedral of the Episcopal See of Nueva Segovia after 117 years.